 2-fore!-1 Golf in England: West Midlands

-33 Courses in West Midlands, Herefordshire, Chester, Haigh, Llangollen, Whitefield, Selkirk, Weston under Redcastle, Shropshire, Staffordshire, Bransford, Warwickshire, Wishaw, Worcestershire, Rugby
+30 Courses in West Midlands, Herefordshire, Whitefield, Weston under Redcastle, Shropshire, Staffordshire, Bransford, Worcestershire, Warwickshire, Wishaw, Rugby

 The West Midlands, one of nine English regions, covers the western half of the Midlands area.
 It is comprised of five counties and includes the cities of Birmingham and Wolverhampton, as well as the more rural areas of Shropshire and Herefordshire, bordering Wales.
 The River Severn crosses through West Midlands and the Staffordshire Moorlands are here, as are parts of the Cotswolds.
 There are five designated Areas of Outstanding Natural Beauty in the region, as well as the UNESCO World Heritage site, Ironbridge Gorge, and also Stratford on Avon, the birthplace of Shakespeare.
 And, about 170 golf clubs are in West Midlands.